 Does Bluehost have a website builder?

-No they do not have an in-house website builder.
+No, they do not have an in-house site builder.
 Instead, it encourages its users to use either Weebly or WordPress, which can be installed very easily.
 Both Weebly and WordPress are great website builders and are especially helpful for beginners.

 Does Bluehost offer SSL certificates?